 Unlike most Hollywood versions, the book sets up an interesting set of conditions that makes the hero’s story plausible.
 Again, the infected are not rotting corpses running around randomly looking for brains.
 Instead, the infected have a degree of awareness and sentience.
-They coordinate their efforts, plan ahead and seem to understand what’s happening to them.
+They coordinate their efforts, plan ahead and seem to understand what is happening to them.
 They are also strictly limited to nighttime activity.
 That means they come out well past sunset and retreat before dawn.

 This makes for a bad movie, so the script writers make the humans extra stupid so they never take advantage of their assets.
 They also make the infected super-human or able to defy the laws of physics in some way.
 They know the audience will side with the humans and they know people like being in the underdog role.
 The long running television series, The Walking Dead, has the infected magically animated, even as their flesh is long past the point of being useful.
-It is animated skeletons like Jason and the Argonauts.